blprnt/HTCB/README.md

 ### Small Assignment (due next week):

-Pick a bird data set (small or large) and produce a representation of this data.
-This could be a data visualization, or a small sculpture, or a performance.
+Working in a group of 3 students: Pick a bird data set (small or large) and produce a representation of this data that does not primarily focus on the sense of sight.
+This could be a sonification, or a small sculpture, or a performance.
 Be prepared to share the project during the next class.

 ### Birding challenge: